 - Experience in community service, club activities, any offices held, dog activities, presentations, etc.

-The State 4-H Dog Camp is a weekend event, generally held in May.
+There is a day of dog related workshops, generally held in May.
 This event gives youth the opportunity to attend with our without a dog to improve on their handling, grooming and obedience skills, gain new knowledge and meet other youth with a passion for dogs.

 A State 4-H Dog Show is generally held in the month of June.
 This is a great opportunity for members to meet other 4-H dog enthusiasts from across the state and prepare for the Eastern States Exposition 4-H Dog Show held in September in West Springfield, Massachusetts.

 It is recommended that club members or their families own a dog, although it not a requirement.

-If you are interested in becoming a 4-H Dog Club Leader or if you would like to join an existing club, please contact one of our dog program coordinator listed below or your local 4-H Educator.
+If you are interested in becoming a 4-H Dog Club Leader or if you would like to join an existing club, check out the on-line club directory or contact your local 4-H Educator.

 Dog Shows and Camps: